The Teamster Difference

 - In 2014, union women earned 33 percent more than non-union women did.
 Median weekly earnings of Black and African American union women were 34 percent more than their non-union counterparts.
 Median weekly earnings for Asian women who were union members in 2013 were 14 percent more than their non-union counterparts.
 Hispanic and Latina women who were union members had median weekly earnings that were 46 percent higher than their non-union counterparts.

-- Today’s unions mean even more for minorities.
+- Today’s unions mean even more for workers of color.
 In 2014, Black and African American union members earned 33 percent more, Asian union members earned three percent more, and the union advantage was a staggering 42 percent for Hispanic and Latino workers.

 - In 2014, 94 percent of union members working full-time had access to employer-provided medical benefits.
 Only 65 percent of non-union members working full-time had access to employer-provided medical benefits.